 In 26 Wild, writers collective, 26 Characters, and The Wildlife Trusts celebrated – and launched warning flares for – our many endangered species.
 In her poem, Gone, before we knew it, Rebecca wrote about our native constrictor – the smooth snake.
 Along with the other participating writers, she also wrote a prose piece about her background research.

 As well as raising awareness about threatened wildlife, in autumn 2020, sales of the project’s poetry collection, 26 Wild: The Story’s Not Over raised more than £1,600 for The Wildlife Trusts.

-Trees are central to full human lives.
-In this climate emergency, they are our planet’s lungs, and they provide us with shelter, food, warmth and homes for wildlife.
+Trees are central to full lives.
+In this climate emergency, they are our planet’s lungs, and provide shelter, food and warmth for us and wildlife.
 In autumn 2019, writers collective, 26 Characters, and The Woodland Trust launched 26 Trees, a celebration of native British trees – from the alder to the yew.
 Each writer composed a poem about an actual tree and a prose piece about the use of its wood.
 In Patriarch, Rebecca celebrated a venerable West Sussex willow.

 Essex County Council

 Every year Essex County Council (ECC) needs to find loving, capable foster families for scores of vulnerable children.
 Its fostering portal is its primary means of attracting carers.
 However, a high bounce rate suggested the site wasn’t engaging, clear or informative enough to maintain visitor interest – meaning that potential foster parents were slipping through the net.

 Content Consulting rewrote the entire portal in an accessible and engaging way.
 We embedded key messages – such as the ECC’s fostering team’s ‘outstanding’ Ofsted rating and high-quality training – introduced greater narrative consistency, and put the voice of the foster carer and child at the heart of the site.